16 images

 Voyager

 Previously known as Danah Voyager, the conversion of this former offshore supply ship is the largest to take place on American soil.
-First delivered by Swiftships in 1997, the 63 metre commercial vessel arrived in Dania Cut in Florida in 2016 and emerged from the sheds three years later as a 90 metre explorer with five decks, 70 crew and a dive centre.
+First delivered by Swiftships in 1997, the 63-metre commercial vessel arrived in Dania Cut in Florida in 2016 and emerged from the sheds three years later as a 91.4-metre explorer.
+An extra 30 metres translated into accommodation for 70 crew and a dive centre with a decompression chamber to support deep dives – one of the main purposes of the yacht.

 9. Dubawi | 90.6m